TheAppgineer/flatpak-flutter/README.md

         - flutter build linux --release
 ```

-The build has to be performed without the `--sandbox` option of `flatpak-builder`.
+The build has to be performed on the `flatpak-flutter.yml` manifest, without the `--sandbox` option of `flatpak-builder`.

 ### Build Verbose
 Perform a verbose build to further investigate the failure.